---

 Two structural features of science make the problem worse:

 - **The file drawer problem.** Studies with $p > 0.05$ are hard to publish, so they go in the "file drawer."
 If 20 labs independently test the same false hypothesis, one will get $p < 0.05$ by chance — and that's the only one you'll read about.
-The published literature is a biased sample of all the research ever conducted.
+The published literature is a biased sample of all research conducted.

-## Definition: Pre-registration
+## Definition: pre-registration

 :::

-## From testing to correlation
+## From testing to relationships

 ```{python}